 (formerly 'Plantagenesta -The Family History Shop' in Honiton)

-Mary has recently had to close her shop for family reasons, but continues her work from home in Hemyock, Devon.
-She is still accepting commissions and undertaking individual research sessions.
+Mary had to close her shop for family reasons, but continues to work from home in Hemyock, Devon.
+She is still accepting commissions from near and far.

 Hemyock Parish Pump

 One of only two memorials in the country to commemorate the Boer War.

 Being of an economic mind, the villagers use the same memorial to remember

 the reign of Queen Victoria and celebrate the accession of King Edward VII.